bilgehicyilmam/Dolphin/14_user_test_cases_and_testing_results/user_test_cases_and_testing_results.md

 * woman, man
 * breath, cough

 **Expected Result:** A page displaying the summary table that shows the total counts of articles for the combinations of query terms.
+Synonym form popup should be displayed as well that includes the synonyms and children of query terms.

+* lung: 3390
+* lung, woman: 49
+* lung, man: 58
+* lung, breath: 111
+* lung, cough: 240
+* lung, woman, breath: 4
+* lung, man, cough: 17
+* lung, man, breath: 8
+* lung, woman, cough: 13

+**Actual Result:** As expected

+**Result:** Pass

+## Search with Graphs

+**Title:**  Navigation to related articles with graphs.

+**Description:** The user should be able to click on the graph that shows the counts of articles and navigate to the related search results.

+**Precondition:** Search result is displayed.

+**Test Steps:**

+1. Click on some part of a country graph.
+For example, Italy that includes the total 474 articles. (prefererably)
+2. Click on some part of a date graph.
+For example, 2019-June that includes the total 6 articles. (prefererably)

+**Test Data:**

+* lung

+**Expected Result:** Navigation to the page displaying the total 474 articles **OR** Navigation to the page displaying the total 6 articles.

 **Actual Result:** As expected